divadsn/blog/_posts/2017-12-24-google-code-in-beginners-guide.md

 **Tl;dr: Mentors have up to 36 hours time to review your submission, don't worry.**

 ### Try to ping only when it's really necessary
-Generally it's not wrong to ask your mentor first when you are stuck with your task, but sometimes a quick search on Google could have helped you too.
+Generally it's not wrong to ask your mentor first when you are stuck with your task, however sometimes a quick search on Google could have helped you too.
 I rather keep pinging my mentors only in a situation when I don't understand the task description or when I am unsure about my current solution, so I can discuss with them.

 **Tl;dr: Uncle Google is your best friend :wink:**